My Life Online; The Culture Underground

 The new dress code served to identify conformers of the movement, however as is often the case, as time wore on, all that seemed to be left were the drugs and identifiers and boy did the suits jump on this to drill down their demographics.

-It would appear we are still in this phase and it is being pushed to the most extreme limits possible.
+It would appear we are still in this phase and it is being pushed to the most extreme limits possible, assisted by the news media journalism with their fake profiles.
+All topics are open from satanic ritual abuse to white magic to junk art.

 Time we got back on track and started disseminating ideas that are helpful to the development of an individual.
 Join the Culture Underground on FaceBook.